tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 * No semicolons in VScript.
 Semicolons are optional in Squirrel and TF2Ware Ultimate does *not* use them.
 * Do not define constants or global variables within a minigame/bossgame/specialround scope.
 * Please use CRLF for line breaks.
-* Indents should be 4 spaces
+* Indents should be 4 spaces.

 If in doubt, there are plenty of examples for each type of contribution - try to match how they are laid out.